 The Impax Lens provides a framework for thinking about the risks and opportunities associated with this transition in every corner of the investable universe and is used by our investment teams across Impax’s range of equity and fixed income strategies.

 A dynamic tool

-The Impax Lens analyzes opportunities in eight categories and risks in nine categories across all MSCI GICS1 subindustries.
+The Impax Lens analyzes opportunities in eight economic, social and environmental categories and risks in nine categories at the company, stakeholder and wider landscape level across all MSCI GICS1 subindustries.

 The transition to a more sustainable economy is not static; risks and opportunities are always evolving.
 Therefore, we regularly review the focus and ratings of the Impax Lens across different economic subsectors in light of current risks and opportunities.
 This means that any adjustment to our perspective on an emerging sustainability theme is swiftly reflected in the tool.

 A versatile view for both equities and bonds